GoogleChrome/web.dev/src/site/content/en/blog/strict-csp/index.md

 To adopt a strict CSP, you need to:
 1. Decide if your application should set a nonce- or hash-based CSP.
-1. Copy the CSP from the "[What is a strict Content Security Policy](#what-is-a-strict-content-security-policy)" section and set it as a response header across your application.
+1. Copy the CSP from the [What is a strict Content Security Policy](#what-is-a-strict-content-security-policy) section and set it as a response header across your application.
 1. Refactor HTML templates and client-side code to remove patterns that are incompatible with CSP.